BU-CS320/Spring-2019/project/INSTRUCTIONS.md

 * 5-15 pt Overloaded operators and constants, automatic type conversion (as in Java or Python) [*](#medium)

 Additionally you can get points by using engineering best practices
-* 5pt Writeing a quickcheck generator and shrinker for your Ast and using it to test your parser
+* 5pt Writing a quickcheck generator and shrinker for your Ast and using it to test your parser
 * 5pt Writing clear Haddock style comments and generating the html documentation
 * 5pt Setting up Continuous Integration on your github repo[*](#medium)